Frequently Asked Questions

 different things to many different people.
 To me it means that a bird resembles its

-breed closely enough that it can compete in a open poultry show and place well.
-I
+breed closely enough, that it can compete in a open poultry show and place well.

-don't feel that it would have to win, but it better not get DQ'ed if it is advertised as
+I don't feel that it would have to win, but it better not get DQ'ed if it is advertised

-You must keep in mind that no one can guarentee if a bird will do well in a show or
+You must keep in mind that no one can guarantee if a bird will do well in a show or

 not.
 No one can know that.
 You can say, that the parent stock has placed such